 The Performance version of the Model 3 get 20-inch Performance Wheels as standard, in addition to aluminium alloy pedals, red brake callipers, a carbon fibre rear spoiler and a Track Mode for circuit driving.

 All Model 3s are covered by a four-year warranty.
 The first customers to have put down their deposit will take delivery of their cars in June.

 The Tesla Model 3 will be sold in Europe with a CCS (Combined Charging System) charging port, opening it up to thousands of third party fast charging stations across the continent.

-Tesla has also confirmed that its Supercharger network will soon gain CCS cables in addition to the already-installed DC Type 2 connectors, with retrofitting to begin at stations on the busiest routes.
-Future charging stations will be fitted.
+A few months ago, Tesla confirmed that its Supercharger network will soon gain CCS cables in addition to the already-installed DC Type 2 connectors, with retrofitting beginning at stations on the busiest routes.

 A CCS adaptor will also be made available to purchase for Model S and Model X owners further down the line, eventually giving them the same third-party fast charging access should they want it.
 Prices for the adaptors are yet to be confirmed, but a figure of around €500 (£435) is expected.